cockroachdb/docs/cockroachcloud/cmek-ops-gcp.md

 	1. Click on the name of your cluster.
 	1. Find your cluster ID in the URL of the single cluster overview page: `https://cockroachlabs.cloud/cluster/<YOUR_CLUSTER_ID>/overview`.

-1. Find your {{ site.data.products.dedicated }} cluster's associated GCP Project ID
+1. Find your {{ site.data.products.dedicated }} cluster's associated GCP Project ID.

 	You must find the Project ID of the {{ site.data.products.dedicated }}-managed GCP Project associated with your cluster.
 To find this information, query the clusters endpoint of the {{ site.data.products.db }} API.